HighCapable/KavaRef/docs-source/src/en/library/kavaref-extension.md

 KavaRef provides some extensions that are more convenient when dealing with `Class` objects.

-KavaRef also adds the `KClass` extensions to the `Class` extensions, which is used to call `KClass.java`, which is more concise than using `Some::class.java` directly.
+KavaRef also adds `KClass` extensions to the `Class` extensions, which is used to call `KClass.java`, making it more concise than using `Some::class.java` directly.

 #### Create Class Object